Anatomically aware dual-hop learning for pulmonary embolism detection in CT pulmonary angiograms: Our approach

 \section{Our approach}

-Our pipeline introduces changes on three orthogonal axes:
+We introduce contributions on three orthogonal axes, namely preprocessing, pretraining and architecture.

-\begin{enumerate} \item Preprocessing - anatomically aware masking and cropping of the input: significant boosts in speed and performance are obtained by retaining only task relevant regions of the input. \item Pretraining - anatomically aware pretraining: priming the model with domain knowledge by learning to predict landmarks of anatomical significance. \item Architecture - multi-hop architecture: allows for prediction refinement through iterative network forward loops. \end{enumerate}

 Each aspect contributes individually to the performance of the entire pipeline.
-The improvements brought by each step are additive due to the fact that each change acts on a different dimension of the task.
+The improvements brought by each step are additive due to the fact that each change acts on a different dimension of the task, namely input enhancing through preprocessing, baseline model enhancing through pretraining, and ensemble improvement through architectural additions.
 Our proposed pipeline is displayed in Figure \ref{fig:Pipeline}, offering an overview of each component and their interaction.

-\textbf{Baseline Model.} The pulmonary embolism detection task aims, given a 3D input shape (volume of CT slices of a specific width and height), to predict the presence of pulmonary embolism in each slice, resulting in a 1D output (one prediction per slice).
+\textbf{Baseline model.} The pulmonary embolism detection task aims, given a 3D input shape (volume of CT slices of a specific width and height), to predict the presence of pulmonary embolism in each slice, resulting in a 1D output (one prediction per slice).
 Ultimately a study level prediction regarding the presence of PE in the entire volume is performed, by considering all the individual slice outputs.

 For the sub-task of predicting the presence of pulmonary embolism at slice level, a 2D CNN is employed, specifically an EfficientNetV2-L \cite{tan2021efficientnetv2}.
 The model is applied in a sliding window fashion on strides of 3 slices, predicting the label of the central slice.
 Standard Hounsfield Unit (HU) windowing, which normalizes and preserves a targeted intensity range, is applied using 3 windows with their respective proprieties of (window center, window width): [(0,1500),(100,700),(40,400)], obtaining a 3D volume of shape (3, 3, h, w).
 Similar to Pan et al. \cite{pan2021deepkaggle2}, the three HU windows are selected to best observe certain tissue types, aiming to maximize relevant information offered to the network.
 The three windows are targeting lung tissue, pulmonary arteries with contrast, and, respectively, mediastinal tissue.
-To adjust to the expected input shape of a 2D network, first, two dimensions are flattened, obtaining an input of shape (3*3, h, w).
+To adjust to the expected input shape of a 2D network, first, two dimensions are flattened, obtaining an input of shape (3*3, h, w) , in our case (3*3, 572, 572).
+More details about model selection are included in Appendix \ref{appendix:baseline}.